dscroft/writing_resources/_pages/references.md

 Different types of sources are formatted in different ways.

-When you are citing a source, you must cite it according to the format that it was released in.
+When you are citing a source, you must cite it according to the format that it was originally released in.
 Don't cite everything as a website just because you did all your research online.

 - If you are reading a book that has been digitised, you cite it as a book, not as a website.